OceanJet/OceanJet.github.io/index.md

 Welcome aboard!
 Maligayang Pagsakay OceanJet.

-OceanJet is a ferry service on roblox founded by MaritimeArch.
+OceanJet is a ferry service on roblox founded by MaritimeArch on September 9th 2020.

+Our corporation is a wholly owned Filipino Corporation that operates High-Speed crafts, serving destinations from Visayas, and Luzon regions in the Philippines.
+Formerly known as Socor Shipping Line until 2001.

 ![New Route](https://OceanJet.github.io/PABLO.png)